Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Right-clicking on an enemy with a tower while a ranged unit is inside will now cause the unit to try to attack that particular enemy.

+* Grand Strategy
+- Rework of dark plains, plains and hills tile graphics (by Jinn).

+* Miscellaneous
+- New stone icon (by Jinn).

 * Units
 - Fixed issue which caused the player's food consumption to be updated incorrectly when a unit is rescued.
 - Neutral units now display health bars when damaged.